Agricultural Land Preservation Board

 - Administer a program for purchasing agricultural conservation easements in accordance with Act 43 of 1981 as amended and 7 Pa Code 138.

-- To preserve the prime agricultural soils of Centre County by purchasing, in the name of the County, or jointly, with a Local Government Unit and/or the Commonwealth, agricultural conservation easements within Agricultural Security Areas.
+- Preserve the prime agricultural soils of Centre County by purchasing, in the name of the County, or jointly with a Local Government Unit and/or the Commonwealth, agricultural conservation easements within Agricultural Security Areas.

 - Encourage the use of additional farmland preservation techniques through public and private organizations in Centre County.

-Nine members appointed by the Board of Commissioners.
-Four farmers, one township supervisor or borough council member, one commercial, industrial or residential building contractor, and three other members.
+The nine members appointed by the Board of Commissioners include four farmers, one township supervisor or borough council member, one commercial, industrial or residential building contractor, and three other members.
+The Commissioners appoint the Board's chair to serve a one-year term.
+From the membership, the Board annually elects its vice chair, secretary and treasurer at the January organizational meeting.

 |Members||Member Category||Term Expires|